When Do You Take Engagement Photos and How to Prepare?

 So, the love of your life finally went done on his knee to ask that question you have long been waiting for.
 After replying with a resounding Yes!
 You’re both walking on clouds.
 Of course, you’d want to savor this moment before you host an engagement party and start off with your endless to-do list for your wedding planning.

-But you mustn’t let this magical moment pass without capturing it for posterity–and for sharing with the world on social media.
-Let having engagement photos taken be among the very first things you do with your new fiancé.
+But you mustn’t let this magical moment pass without capturing it for posterity–and sharing it with the world on social media.
+Let having engagement photos taken to be among the very first things you do with your new fiancé.

 Why Take Engagement Photos?

-Engagement photos not only document how your relationship grows, they will also be the most used images throughout your wedding journey until you tie the knot.
-They can be used for engagement party invitations, engagement and wedding announcements, bridal sites, save the date cards, wedding invitations, and personalized wedding favors.
+Engagement photos not only document how your relationship grows, but they will also be the most used images throughout your wedding journey until you tie the knot.
+They can be used for engagement party invitations, engagement and wedding announcements, bridal sites, save-the-date cards, wedding invitations, and personalized wedding favors.

 The question is, when should your engagement photos be taken?

 The usual length of an engagement is from 13 to 18 months.
 Some prefer shorter engagements and set the big day after just 7 to 12 months.
 These time frames may seem long but once you start your wedding planning, time would pass by faster than you can say yes to the dress.
 Soon, an engagement photo shoot can become a mere afterthought as you become busy with all the preparations for your wedding day.
 So, it’s best to have your engagement photos taken as early as possible.

 The schedule of your engagement shoot also depends on how you’ll be using your engagement pictures.
 To give you an idea of when the best time is, here’s a typical timeline for engagement photos between Yes and I do: